holdex/developers/.github/CONTRIBUTING.md

 # Contributing Guidelines

 Thank you for your interest in contributing to our project!
-Accepted contributions will be reflected in our repositories and related websites.
+Your accepted contributions will be reflected in our repositories and related websites.

 Please read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.

 ## Getting started

-There are 3 core contribution pillars:
+There are three core contribution pillars:
 1. **Goal** – a business aim
 1. **Problem** – an issue that is on our way to achieving the Goal
 1. **Solution** –  the actual deliverable which resolves the problem